 Lecturer in Medical History

-I am a historian of medicine and psychiatry, British colonialism, and the modern Middle East.
-My first book, Mandatory Madness: Colonial Psychiatry and Mental Illness in British Mandate Palestine, is currently under contract with Cambridge University Press.
-Research from that project has also been published in the Historical Journal, Contemporary Levant, and the Jerusalem Quarterly, and is in progress for a forthcoming edited collection on the social history of Palestine and a special issue on the politics of medicine in the modern Middle East.
+I am a historian of medicine and psychiatry, British colonialism, and the modern Middle East, with secondary research and teaching interest in interdisciplinary approaches to mental health today and LGBTQ+ history.
+My first book, Mandatory Madness: Colonial Psychiatry and Mental Illness in British Mandate Palestine, will be published in early 2024 by Cambridge University Press.
+Research from that project has also been published in the Historical Journal, Contemporary Levant, the Jerusalem Quarterly, Culture, Medicine, and Psychiatry, and an edited book on the social history of Palestine.

 I have also published separately on the history of migration within the late nineteenth- and early twentieth-century British empire in the western Indian Ocean, for Modern Asian Studies, and on the haunting resonances between the contemporary Covid-19 crisis in UK care homes and the experiences of patients and nursing staff in a nineteenth-century English asylum during the devastating mid-century cholera pandemic, for the Conversation in summer 2020.

-I am currently in the early stages of a new research project, which explores the intersection between histories of migration and mobility and histories of mental illness and treatment in the late nineteenth and early twentieth centuries across a wide geography stretching from western India to Britain.
+I am currently in the early stages of a new research project, supported by the Palestine Exploration Fund and Council for British Research in the Levant, which explores the intersection between histories of migration and displacement and histories of mental illness and treatment in the twentieth century across a wider geogaphy within the Middle East and North Africa.